sketch comedy courses

 You will need to be writing in between classes, and Gemma will be inspiring you with resources to help this.
 The amount you write is up to you, but the more you put into it the more you will get from the course.

-Can I just start straight away with the tv comedy and radio comedy courses?
+Can I just start straight away with the Advanced Course?

-No. You must start at our Level 1 Sketch Comedy, even if you have previous writing experience.
+No. You must start at our Foundation Course first, even if you have previous writing experience.

 How often do you do the courses?